StaticDDQ/Go-Blox-GPS/README.md

 # Go-Blox, GPS (Get People Socializing)

 Repository for team Go-Blox
-Written by Nicola, Raisa, Daphne and Jansen
+Written by Raisa, Daphne, Nicola and Jansen

 ## FUNCTIONALITIES
 All functionalities listed below are using the mongooseController.js as their controller to interact with the database.